NickDJM/accessible-menu/docs/api/top-link-disclosure-menu-item.md

 ::: info Note

 Properties are inherited from the [BaseMenuItem](./base-menu-item#properties) class.
-The following properties are unique to the TopLinkDisclosureMenuItem class.
+The following properties are unique to or overwritten in the TopLinkDisclosureMenuItem class.

 :::